-To ensure that you are suitable for standard cataract surgery in Brisbane, we will need to examine your eyes in your initial consultation prior to surgery being arranged.
+To ensure that you are suitable for standard cataract surgery in Brisbane, we will need to examine your eyes in your initial consultation prior to arranging your surgery.

 How cataract surgery in Brisbane works

 Standard cataract surgery involves removing your cataracts to improve the clarity of the vision.

 The primary goal with this type of surgery is on achieving a high level of distance vision.
 We do this by removing the cataract lens and replacing it with an intraocular lens that provides a single focus.
 You will likely need glasses for mid-range (using a computer) and near vision activities such as reading and sewing.

 - Cataract surgery is the most commonly performed surgery in Australia.
 The procedure typically takes less than half an hour and does not require an overnight stay.